sysco-middleware/sysco-middleware.github.io/_posts/2019-08-21-gcp-kms-encryption.md

 # Conclusion

-With Cloud KMS, setting up and maintaining the PKI infrastructure is extremely.
+With Cloud KMS, setting up and maintaining the PKI infrastructure is extremely simple.
 Cloud KMS, abstracts away all the underlying complexities and provides a set of simple APIs to easily manage cryptographic keys for cloud services as well as for your on-premise applications.
 You can generate, use, rotate, and destroy AES256, RSA 2048, RSA 3072, RSA 4096, EC P256, and EC P384 cryptographic keys.
 Cloud KMS is integrated with Cloud IAM and Cloud Audit Logging so that you can manage permissions on individual keys and monitor how these are used.

 I encourage the readers of this post to give it a try.